 Joining the program is easier than you might think.
 Many students support themselves while pursuing an M.A. degree by teaching writing within the English department, and a small number of research and administrative positions are available as well.

-Note about program revisions in 2013: if you’re already in the MA program, or have looked into our program in the past, you’ll see that the program requirements listed to the right are much simpler.
+Note about program revisions in 2013: if you’re already in the MA program, or have looked into our program in the past, you’ll see that the program requirements are much simpler.
 We’ve streamlined our program, removing two separate options that we’ve had in the past so that we can focus on a more integrated program that mixes writing, literature, and composition theory